superzadeh/dotfiles/README.md

 You will need to reboot once and run the script again.
 I will add more logs and instructions in the scripts later.

+## Todo

+- [ ] Remove the need to reboot
+- [ ] Allow users to choose their username/email for git
+- [ ] Automate VIM build with python and Ruby support
+- [ ] Add script to setup OpenTyrian
+- [ ] Automate the icons creation in the launcher using jq to manipulate the ~/pocket-home/config.json